 Sign up for the following sequence each year (required of all Integrative Neuroscience Area students):

 PSY 581 Cognitive and Behavioral Neuroscience Colloquium I

 PSY 582 Cognitive and Behavioral Neuroscience Colloquium II

 PSY 558 Theories of Social Psychology: Health Applications

 Complete an additional special topics course in the Social and Health Area (PSY 610 or PSY 620).
 Alternatively, students can complete an additional course from the preceding category.

-Students must complete one of the quantitative courses listed below or an additional methods or statistics course as approved by the student’s advisor or Area Head.
+Students must complete one of the quantitative courses listed below or an additional methods or statistics course as approved by the student’s advisor and Area Head.

-PSY 505 Structural Equation Modeling & Advance Multivariate Methods
+PSY 505 Structural Equation Modeling and Advance Multivariate Methods

 PSY 506 Psychometrics